GoogleCloudPlatform/healthcare-imaging-performance-test/README.md

     benchmark retrieve-study -i 3 -t 5 -o results.csv -p chc-nih-chest-xray -l us-central1 -d nih-chest-xray -s nih-chest-xray -y 1.2.276.0.7230010.3.1.2.2148188175.13.1558046897.715757

-In the example above the `retrieve-study` benchmark will be executed 3 times, will use 5 threads to read instances of study with ID = `1.2.276.0.7230010.3.1.2.2148188175.13.1558046897.715757` in parallel from [NIH-Chest-Xray](https://cloud.google.com/healthcare/docs/resources/public-datasets/nih-chest#cloud-healthcare-api) public dataset and store gathered metrics to `results.csv` file.
+In the example above the `retrieve-study` benchmark will be executed 3 times, will use maximum 5 threads to read instances of study with ID = `1.2.276.0.7230010.3.1.2.2148188175.13.1558046897.715757` in parallel from [NIH-Chest-Xray](https://cloud.google.com/healthcare/docs/resources/public-datasets/nih-chest#cloud-healthcare-api) public dataset and store gathered metrics to `results.csv` file.